 In the winter, we usually spend equal amounts of time working on the boat or going out and having fun, but this year we have done very little work, and we have had lots of fun, and it is all Jim and Mary's fault.

 It is a good thing that we have already fixed everything on the boat that needed fixing because we have been swept away by their enthusiasm about being in France, and we haven't been home very much.
-Between the four of us, somebody always comes up with an idea of somewhere that we have to go or something we have to do.
+Between the four of us, somebody always comes up with an idea of somewhere we must go or something we have to do.
 If there is an event anywhere in the area, we are there!

 After the port festival, Roanne put on a grand celebration for the 60th anniversary of their WWII liberation.
 We walked into town that morning and tumbled backward in time as we fell in behind a parade of American WWII jeeps and trucks lead by a French army band.
 People in army uniforms from WWII drove the trucks, and the crowd standing along the road waved French and American flags.
 After the official ceremony and the speeches, they offered everyone Champagne, and a dance band began playing Glen Miller's music.
 Men dressed in 1940's American and French army uniforms were dancing with women dressed in blouses and skirts with bobby sox and high heels.
 The crowd watched the dancers for a while and then got into the mood of the moment.
 Older people crowded the dance floor, dancing and remembering a great day long ago.